gautambaghel/ms-teams-approval-run-task/README.md

 ## Monitoring and Logging

 - Application logs are sent to stdout/stderr
-- When deployed to Azure:
+- (Optional) When deployed to Azure:
   - Logs are collected by Log Analytics
   - Container App metrics are available
   - Redis Cache metrics are monitored